egrath/b3view/README.md

   <http://www.psionic3d.co.uk/downloads/ninja.zip>
   (I've seen this file ripped and in several repos, but finally found the original site above, which has additional skins not found elsewhere.
-Original site is listed in "ninja animation ranges.txt" such as from <https://sledjhamr.org/source/media/Irrlicht/>) **"Feel free to use however you like, commercial etc, credits are Appreciated..."** -Psionic
+The original site is listed in "ninja animation ranges.txt" such as from <https://sledjhamr.org/source/media/Irrlicht/>) **"Feel free to use however you like, commercial etc, credits are Appreciated..."** -Psionic